cucumber/cucumber-jvm/cucumber-java/README.md

  1. When used in combination with Junit 5, Maven Surefire, and/or Failsafe use version `3.0.0-M5` or later.
- 2. When used in combination with Junit 5 and IntelliJ IDEA failures in before all and after all hooks do not fail a test run.
+ 2. When used in combination with Junit 5 and IntelliJ IDEA, failures in before all and after all hooks do not fail a test run.

 ### Before / After

 `Before` and `After` hooks are executed before and after each scenario is executed.
 A hook is declared by annotating a method.
 This method may take an argument of `io.cucumber.java.Scenario`.
-A tag-expression can be used to execute a hook conditionally.
+A [tag-expression](https://github.com/cucumber/tag-expressions) can be used to execute a hook conditionally.

 ```java